Headmaster, Mr Ross Barron

 - Our breadth of course offerings in the Senior School years;

-- Our focus on the pursuit of excellence, to aim for personal best- measure yourself each day, rather than on others;
+- Our focus on the pursuit of excellence, to aim for your personal best every day;

 - A co-curricular program that has tremendous depth and breath in all aspects of the arts, sport, culture and service;